eagrcode/boxing-app/README.md

 The **Beatdown** app showcases the following features:

+- Data visualisation tools for tracking performance over time.
 - Interval timer featuring automatic random combo generation.
 - Live feed of workouts posted by other users.
-- Run users workouts
+- Run users workouts.
 - Social media interactions.
 - Create and share you own workouts for others to try.
 - Responsive design (mobile version recommended).
-- User history

 ## Issues

-- Google Auth is not working on mobile browsers
+- Google auth is not working on mobile browsers.